 Lenders may offer personal loans with bad credit.
 But, they will almost always, require a credit check.
 As we said earlier, the credit check may be used to validate your identity.
 Also, most lenders want to know just how bad your “bad” credit is.

 Sometimes, life throws a financial curveball that requires emergency measures.
 You might have to undergo a sudden surgery or repair the damage to your home caused by Mother Nature.
-An expensive personal loan might be your only option for raising the cash needed to take care of a financial emergency.
+A personal loan for a financial emergency might be your only option for raising the cash needed to take care of an urgent expense.
 The riskier the loan, the more expensive it usually ends up being.

 How much can you afford to pay in interest?
 If you cannot pay back your loan amount, you may have to extend the loan.
 This can be expensive.
 You should be aware that some lenders roll over personal loans by issuing more credit and thus, earning more interest.
 Personal loan rollovers can involve extending the payment deadline, but increasing the interest rate in the process.